nixonpj/wedding-site/content/our-story.md

 ## Growing Together

-We grew together first in New York, and then continents apart as Smrithi returned to India in 2023.
-Despite the uncertainties with immigration and the physical distance between us, our love only grew stronger.
-The distance taught us that what matters most is being together, no matter where we are in the world.
+We grew together first in New York, and later continents apart when Smrithi returned to India in 2023.
+Despite the uncertainties of immigration and the long distance, our love only grew stronger.
+The distance taught us that what matters most is being together—no matter where in the world we are.

 ## Our Future